pitmonticone/SeaPearl.jl/docs/src/getting_started.md

 1. Fork this repository.
 2. Push your changes on your fork.
 3. Create a pull request, and explain us what modifications you want to bring to SeaPearl.
-4. _optionnaly_: Link the issue related to your PR.
+4. _optionnaly_, Link the issue related to your PR.

 Alternatively see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).